 Minimum Units and Grade Requirement for the Degree

 Minimum Cumulative GPA: 3.0.
-The minimum acceptable grade for any graduate business course is “C.” No more than two (2) courses with a grade of “C” will be counted for satisfaction of graduate program requirements.
+The minimum acceptable grade for any graduate business course (other than the GWI course) is “C.” No more than two (2) courses with a grade of “C” will be counted for satisfaction of graduate program requirements.

 Advancement to Candidacy